tq-systems/meta-tq/README.md

   "
 ```

-The layer can be used together with the Freescale / NXP layers if needed and
+If the layer has to be used together with the Freescale / NXP layers for
-if boards with i.MX CPU are used.
-Therefore the `MACHINEOVERRIDE` variable is
+machines with i.MX CPU, `MACHINEOVERRIDES` and other configuration
-prepared inside the <modulename>.conf files.
+settings are prepared inside the <machine>.conf and their include files.
 See following example:

 ```
 BBLAYERS = "\